Training future frontline responders: DC paramedic program prioritizes mental health and well-being

 From juggling course assignments, lectures, labs and research papers, to squeezing in study time and working your part-time job – it’s a lot!
 And it’s easy to not give your mental health the attention it deserves.
 But at Durham College (DC), a number of on-campus services and resources aim at making mental health less of an after-thought and more of a priority.

 DC’s Campus Health and Wellness Centre (CHWC) provides mental health services that begin with a mental health needs assessment.
 Based on the results of this assessment, you’re connected with an appropriate member from a team of medical professionals who practice mental health, psychotherapy, and wellness coaching.
-You also have access to a variety of convenient and confidential well-being services on campus, such as chiropractic and physiotherapy services, a pharmacy and medical clinic.
+You also have access to a variety of convenient and confidential well-being services on campus, a pharmacy and medical clinic.

 Additionally, you can reap the benefits of free on-campus wellness workshops, events, and support groups through the CHWC that include topics such as yoga, mindfulness, body image and food, and relationship building.